 The amount of dental x-rays that you get done depends upon your current oral health, if you have any symptoms or signs of oral disease, if you are older or younger, or if you have or have had a history of gum disease or tooth decay.
 New patients undergo dental x-rays so that your new dentist can get a better understanding of your overall oral health.
 Children typically need to have dental x-rays performed more often because their teeth are still growing.
 Their new teeth need to be carefully monitored so that they grow into healthy adult teeth.
 Dental x-rays can show if baby teeth need to be pulled in order to prevent complications.

 Words cannot describe how warm and compassionate Dr. DeCoursey and staff were to us.
 I absolutely recommend them as top class for family dentistry.
 He certainly cares for his tiny patients and their well-being.
 Which indeed relieves any anxiety a parent/child may have about the dentist.
 An absolute God send for us!
 Another plus is their office is very clean, organized, and well kept!
 A very calm and pleasant environment!
-Thank you!

 What makes you a good candidate for Dental X-rays?